feelsong/novoconfig/README.md

-this readme file but not any other file in the folder is protected legally under the license license.txt.md
+this readme file but not any other file in the folder is licensed under the license license.txt.md

 - A derivative of the MIT licence

+Consult with a lawyer before using anything within this repository

 see https://github.com/novobitcoin/novobitcoin-release